python-babel/flask-babel/docs/index.rst

     $ pybabel init -i messages.pot -d translations -l de

-``-d translations`` tells pybabel to store the translations in this folder.
-This is where Flask-Babel will look for translations.
-Put it next to your template folder.
+``-d translations`` tells pybabel to store the translations in a directory called "translations".
+This is the default folder where Flask-Babel will look for translations unless you changed `BABEL_TRANSLATION_DIRECTORIES` and should be at the root of your application.

 Now edit the ``translations/de/LC_MESSAGES/messages.po`` file as needed.
 Check out some gettext tutorials if you feel lost.